-If you staying in and then just going out for patrols to hunt or find food, it could be good to have everyone keep a Sawyer Mini or LifeStraw on them and have the main water filter for the group at camp.
-This combined approach means you have a lot of water filter options and if someone loses their personal filter, they can share with someone else in the group.
+If you staying in and then just going out for patrols to hunt or find food, it could be good to have everyone keep a portable water filter– such as a Sawyer Mini or LifeStraw– on them and have the main water filter for the group at camp.
+This combined approach means you have a lot of portable water filter options and if someone loses their personal filter, they can share with someone else in the group.

 Check out the water filters described below for good, high-volume filters.

 For those situations where you are holding out where you are, a gravity fed filter will save you a lot of time and energy.
 These types of filters can take on a large volume of water at once and keep filtering clean water for an extended period of time.

 $258 For A System That Can Produce Up To 3.5 Gallons Of Filtered Water Per Hour

 $358 For A System That Can Produce Up To 7 Gallons Of Filtered Water Per Hour

 These have a solid reputation for providing a lot of quality drinking water.
 Berkey says that their standard filter system will filter enough clean water for 4-16 people, which is quite a range.
 For home use or base camps, it is a good option and even offers virus protection.

 That being said, you are going to have to remember to fill it since the reservoir capacity is only 2.1 gallons.
 That means someone has to be there pouring water in consistently if you need a large volume of filtered water at once.
 The Berkey is gravity fed so that is a nice touch.

 The physical demands of the water purification process can get tiring and for the elderly or those that are disabled it may be a lot harder to pump enough water to get by.

 You can get the Berkey water filter in many different models.
 They even have a model called the Crown that can provide drinking water for large groups of well over a 100 people.